- Children Diagnosed With Cancer: Financial and Insurance Issues

 - What sources are available to help with treatment costs if my child doesn’t have insurance and there’s no public assistance available?

 - Financial issues for families: Getting help with living expenses

 There are federal laws which give people the chance to continue employer-sponsored medical insurance coverage (including for their children) when a person has a qualifying event (defined below in the COBRA section).
 For many people COBRA can be a good option, but for others it may cost less to buy an individual plan to cover yourself and your family on the state health insurance marketplace.
 You may also qualify for financial help in buying a marketplace plan, especially if your family income has dropped with the job loss.

 COBRA (Consolidated Omnibus Budget and Reconciliation Act of 1986)

-COBRA gives you, your spouse, and/or your dependents the right to continue health insurance coverage at the employer’s group rates.
-But because the employer usually covers a portion of the plan cost when you’re employed, you usually pay much more than when you were working.
+COBRA gives you, your spouse, and/or your dependents the right to keep your health insurance coverage at the employer’s group rates.
+But because the employer usually covers a portion of the plan cost when you’re employed, you usually pay much more than while employed.
 You must now pay the portion that your employer paid plus a small administrative fee.
 In most cases, you can keep the insurance for up to 18 months.
 Some people may be able keep it for their child a few months longer.

 The new health care law now offers another option besides COBRA.
 You have the option to purchase new coverage through the state health insurance marketplaces.
 The marketplace plans may offer more affordable coverage options for you and your family than an employer plan through COBRA.
 Even if you lose your job at a time the marketplace does not have open enrollment, you have 60 days in which you can buy a marketplace plan.
 See “Enrolling in a marketplace plan” in the “Private health insurance options” section for details.